CS126SP20/final-project-agpai2/DEVELOPMENT.md

 2. Developed and modified code in the Map class to account for any general screen change

 3. Made a change in code to show Link's movement while moving

+4. Wrote test cases for as many testable functions as possible